 Planes are a different story in that they are based on skill more than speed.
 There are checkpoint-based time trials, however, the basic idea is always to gauge how quickly the player can perform certain stunts like barrel rolls, loops and inverted flying.
 The controls for planes have also been simplified nicely without being too dumbed down, but it was annoying that the game sometimes failed to register my stunts.

 The vehicle textures are another highlight.
 Changing to cockpit view reveals that not only have the exterior of two hundred plus vehicle models been replicated in loving detail, but also the view from behind the wheel.
 The comprehensive livery/decal creator was equally a nice touch, and you can share your work of high art online for bragging rights.
-I usually love using the work of other players since peoples’ creative potential never ceases to amaze me.
+I always used the work of other players since peoples’ creative potential never ceases to amaze me.

 A few cracks do show up here and there in the game’s visual design.
 I could tell the cities in particular looked strangely bland and lifeless when racing through the streets.
 The draw distance also leaves much to be desired as I noticed some obvious pop-in of vegetation within certain environments.